Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Cal Stats and Trends

-- In Cal's six games this season, it has three wins against the spread.
+- In Cal's six games this year, it has three wins against the spread.

-- Cal's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Cal's games this year have hit the over on three of six set point totals (50%).

-- The Golden Bears collect 406.3 yards per game, 40.0 more yards than the 366.3 the Buffaloes give up per contest.
+- The Golden Bears rack up 406.3 yards per game, 40 more yards than the 366.3 the Buffaloes give up per contest.

-- In games that Cal picks up over 366.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- Cal is 3-1 against the spread and 1-3 overall when the team churns out over 366.3 yards.

 - This year, the Golden Bears have turned the ball over six times, one more than the Buffaloes' takeaways (5).